 What is +EV?
 Positive Expected Value Explained

-In short, for a bet to be +EV, it means that the probability of cashing on the bet is higher than it is priced at the book where you are placing the wager.
-Conversely, if your wager’s shot at hitting is less than what you need to breakeven, then it’s a -EV play.
+In short, for a bet to be considered a positive EV bet, the probability of cashing on the bet is higher than the odds implied by the price of that bet.
+Conversely, if your wager’s shot at hitting is less than what you need to break even, then it’s a -EV play.

 The concept of EV got its start in formal statistics and investing and was later exported to card games like poker.
 All of these mediums are quite different from sports gambling.
 That is especially true for card games.
 Consider the percent chance of something happening in a poker game that uses a 52-card deck.
 Unlike investing or sports, the “world” of cards is bracketed to those 52 possibilities, including their various numbers and suits.
 The key is that the number of possibilities is set and never changes.
 Precise probabilities can be calculated, as can a precise Expected Value because you can specifically gather the likelihood of pulling something out of the deck.